SalishSeaCast/docs/work_env/hg_version_control.rst

 It is already installed on the Waterhole workstations, :kbd:`sable`, and :kbd:`salish` at UBC.
-It is also installed on :kbd:`bugaboo` and :kbd:`orcinus` on WestGrid, and :kbd:`cedar` and :kbd:`graham` on ComputeCanada.
+It is also installed on :kbd:`orcinus` on WestGrid, and :kbd:`cedar` and :kbd:`graham` on ComputeCanada.
 If you have administrator privileges on your workstation or laptop you can download and install Mercurial for your operating system from http://mercurial-scm.org/downloads, otherwise,